 The material selected as optimal for this task, for its ability to bond to aged urethane, as well as for color longevity rivaling or exceeding urethane was TNEMEC’s Enduratone, a high dispersion pure acrylic polymer.
 This versatile, water-based topcoat is easy to apply by brush, roll or spray, and is VOC-compliant in the U.S. and Canada.
 Available in high-gloss and low semi-gloss, Enduratone outperforms conventional waterborne acrylic paints and rivals the performance of polyurethanes.
 It is safe to use in populated areas because it dries quickly so only dust, not droplets, hit the ground.
 But perhaps most importantly for our needs, Enduratone can be applied over a variety of pre-existing coatings.

-Like many of his sculptures, Oldenburg uses ordinary objects – clothespin, electrical plug, tube of lipstick for example – and transforms them into colossal monuments reflecting some characteristic of the city where it is installed.
+Like many of his sculptures, Oldenburg uses ordinary everyday objects – clothespin, electrical plug, tube of lipstick for example – and transforms them into colossal monuments of public art reflecting some characteristic of the city where it is installed.
 The painted outdoor sculpture Batcolumn is a nod to the chimneys and water towers of Chicago and its industrial nature as well to Chicago’s not one, but two professional baseball teams.
 Fabricated at the Lippincott Company in North Haven, Connecticut Batcolumn traveled 800 miles to Chicago.
 No truck was large enough to carry the 100-foot column, so it was outfitted like a truck itself; wheels and axles were mounted to both ends to enable it to make the trek.
 The painted outdoor sculpture Batcolumn was erected and dedicated in April 1977.